vuepress/ecosystem/docs/themes/guidelines.md

 If it only have one color scheme, it still needs to set `data-theme` to `light` or `dark` to indicate the default color scheme.

+## Components

+To support search plugins, a theme shall check whether `<SearchBox />` is globally registered and render it in it's own navbar or sidebar if it is available.

 ## Color Variables

 A theme must implement the following color variables: